adamwong246/adamwong246.github.io/src/blogEntries/14/index.md

 Gulp and Grunt are ok but their reliance of community-plugins is, IMHO, an liability.
 I almost always prefer to avoid dependencies, especially for trivial tasks.

+Webcrack does not impose many restrictions on the developer.
+It can consume any type of file and process them using any technology you like.

-[Webcrack itself](https://github.com/adamwong246/adamwong246.github.io/blob/dev/webcrack/index.js) is *tiny* and extremely hackable.
+[Webcrack](https://github.com/adamwong246/adamwong246.github.io/blob/dev/webcrack/index.js) is *tiny* and extremely hackable.
 It has very few of it's own dependencies.
+In fact, webcrack itself is fewer lines of code than the average `webcrack.config.js` file.

 ## Give it a try